 Minnesota's total population is estimated to exceed 6 million by 2032, and grow to nearly 6.8 million by 2070.

 In the coming two decades, the under 18 population will grow modestly, gaining about 32,000 between 2015 and 2035.
 Meanwhile, the state's 65 and older population will grow much more rapidly, adding more than half a million people (510,000+) over those same years.
 As a result of this growth, in 2035, the age 65+ group is expected to eclipse the under 18 population for the first time in our state's history.

 The share of the total population that is age 18 to 64 will fall from 62% in 2015 to 57% by 2028.

-The percent of Minnesota's population represented by people of color (those self-identifying as one or more races other than White, and/or Latino is projected to grow from 14 percent in 2005 to 25 percent by 2035.
+The percent of Minnesota's population represented by people of color (those self-identifying as one or more races other than White, and/or Latino) is projected to grow from 14 percent in 2005 to 25 percent by 2035.

 Note: Some users may wish to see the data series that does not include the impact of net migration, but only the anticipated population resulting from natural change (births and deaths).
 For these users, we have prepared a zero-migration series in CSV format.
 Users are cautioned that this is NOT our official projection for Minnesota.

 FOR ECONOMIC DEVELOPMENT REGIONS (March 2017 release)